 The Equity Target Area (ETA) Maps were developed from US Census data to identify communities in the Lexington Area MPO that are protected by national non-discrimination acts.
-Identifying Equity Target Areas helps the MPO ensure that there is an equitable distribution of transportation services, facilities and resources within the community without regard to income, race, age, ability and other socioeconomic factors; and to ensure that there are not disproportionate negative impacts or burdens on minority and low-income populations.
+Identifying Equity Target Areas helps the MPO ensure that there is an equitable distribution of transportation services, facilities and resources within the community without regard to income, race, age, ability and other socio-economic factors; and to ensure that there are not disproportionate negative impacts or burdens on minority and low-income populations.
 It also enables the MPO to recognize that additional and focused outreach may be necessary in these target areas.

 To identify these ETAs, a regional average for certain socio-economic demographics was established utilizing the American Community Survey 5 year Estimates.
-A regional "threshold" was identified and census tracts that exceeded that threshold were identified as a targeted equity area.
-For example, the average percentage of the population in the Lexington Area that is living below the poverty level is 17%.
+A regional "threshold" was identified and census tracts that exceeded that threshold were identified as a targeted equity For example, the average area. percentage of the population in the Lexington Area that identifies as a minority is 26%.
 Census tracts that meet or exceed this threshold were then mapped.
-A compilation of Equity Target Areas was generated to demonstrate the concentrations of EJ-sensitive populations.
-Darker areas on the map to the left indicates a greater concentration of various EJ populations.
+A compilation of Equity Target Areas was generated to demonstrate the greatest concentrations of EJ-sensitive Darker areas on the populations. map to the left indicates a greater concentration of various EJ populations.

-All updates to the MPO's long range Metropolitan Transportation Plan (MTP) and short range

-Transportation Improvement Program (TIP) include a map of proposed projects overlaying these Equity Target Areas in order to assess any benefits and burdens on EJ populations.
+All updates to the MPO's long range Metropolitan Transportation Plan (MTP) and short range Transportation Improvement Program (TIP) include a map of proposed projects overlaying these Equity Target Areas in order to assess any benefits and burdens on EJ populations.
 The presence of EJ populations in the vicinity of proposed projects are also weighted in the project scoring/selection process.
 A synopsis of this analysis is included in the adopted TIP and/or MTP.
-The maps on this and the following page represent projects from the MPO's 2045 Metropolitan Transportation Plan, which assessed the distribution of Federal Highway funds.
-The MPO's 2050 MTP update, to be completed in in FY 24 will include a similar analysis and synopsis.
+The maps on this and the following page represent projects from the MPO's 2050 Metropolitan Transportation Plan, which assessed the distribution of Federal Highway funds.
+The MPO's 2050 MTP update was completed in FY 24 and included this analysis.